clearpathrobotics/ptz_action_server/simulated_ptz_action_server/README.md

 The digitally-zoomed camera data will be available on `/sensor/camera_0/image_raw` and the PTZ actions are available in `/sensors/camera_0/move_ptz`.

+The node provides two `actionlib` servers:
+- `move_ptz/position_abs`: sends an absolute pan/tilt/zoom destination for the camera to move to
+- `move_ptz/position_rel`: sends a desired pan/tilt/zoom destination relative to the camera's current position

-To control the camera, simply connect your `actionlib` client to the `/sensors/camera_0/move_ptz` action.
+To control the camera, simply connect your `actionlib` client to the appropriate absolute or relative action server above and send goals.

 URDF Configuration & PID Controllers